Character-Centered Dialogue Generation from Scene-Level Prompts: Supplementary Material

-\paragraph{Survey Setup and Interface.} Participants were presented with 15 comparison questions, each showcasing 2--4 short AI-generated video clips (labeled only as ``Video A'', ``Video B'', etc. to ensure fairness).
+Participants were presented with 15 comparison questions, each showcasing 2--4 short AI-generated video clips (labeled only as ``Video A'', ``Video B'', etc. to ensure fairness).
 Each video was accompanied by synthesized character speech and dialogue.
 The clips varied across different experimental settings including speech synthesis methods, dialogue generation approaches, and ablation configurations.

 After watching each video set, participants were asked to select the most vivid and engaging clip and explain their reasoning.
 They could either choose from a list of predefined qualitative factors or write open-ended comments.
 The predefined options included criteria such as: \begin{itemize} \item \textit{Because the dialogue felt natural and matched the scene} \item \textit{Because the character's tone and personality were well expressed} \item \textit{Because the character’s actions and dialogue were well aligned} \item \textit{Because the background visuals or movements were natural and immersive} \item \textit{Because the context between scenes was connected, making the story flow smoothly} \item \textit{Because the voice conveyed rich emotions and suited the character} \item \textit{Because the combination of scene and dialogue was intuitively understandable} \item \textit{Because the character’s voice was consistent and felt familiar} \item \textit{Because overall, it felt immersive and vivid} \item \textit{Because each scene provided new information without repetitive expressions} \item Participants could also submit free-form feedback if none of the listed items captured their impression. \end{itemize}